MarryamZulfiqar/CoreDevPortal-Test/markdown/core/FINAL.md

 # Claim your Core Developer NFT

-✅ You'll receive the Core Developer NFT after completing successfully completing all of the lessons and submitting it via the submission link.
+✅ To receive the Core Developer NFT for successfully completing all of the lessons submit your wallet address by filling up **this form**.